-- .1 Concrete mixes and materials: to Section 03 30 00 Cast-in-Place Concrete mix designed to produce a minimum compressive strength at 28 days of 32 MPa and containing 19mm maximum size, 6mm minimum size course aggregate, with water/cement ratio to CAN3-A23.1, for Class C-2 exposure. - .2 Reinforcing steel: to Section 03 20 00 Concrete Reinforcing - .3 Joint filler to Section 03 30 00 Cast-in-Place Concrete and to ASTM D1751-73 (1978), 20 mm performed, non-extruding, resilient bituminous type. - .4 Granular base: to Section 32 11 23 Aggregate Base Courses and to Section 31 23 10 Excavating, Trenching and Backfilling. - .5 Non-staining mineral type form release agent: chemically active release agents containing compounds that react with free lime to provide water soluble soap. - .6 Fill material: to Section 31 23 10 Excavating, Trenching and Backfilling. - .7 Clear, polyethylene film to ASTM C171, minimum thickness 0.10 mm.
+- .1 Concrete mixes and materials: to Section 03 30 00 Cast-in-Place Concrete mix designed to produce a minimum compressive strength at 28 days of 25 MPa and containing 19mm maximum size, 6mm minimum size course aggregate, with water/cement ratio to CAN3-A23.1-M94, Table 7 for Class A exposure and 60mm slump at time and point of deposit, air entrainment to CAN3-A23.1-M94, Table 8. - .2 Reinforcing steel: to Section 03 20 00 Concrete Reinforcing - Joint filler to Section 03 30 00 Cast-in-Place Concrete and to ASTM D1751-73 (1978), 20 mm performed, non-extruding, resilient bituminous type. - .4 Granular base: to Section 32 11 23 Aggregate Base Courses and to Section 31 23 10 Excavating, Trenching and Backfilling. - Non-staining mineral type form release agent: chemically active release agents containing compounds that react with free lime to provide water soluble soap. - .6 Fill material: to Section 31 23 10 Excavating, Trenching and Backfilling. - .7 Clear, polyethylene film to ASTM C171, minimum thickness 0.10 mm.

-- 3.1 GRADE PREPARATION - .1 Do grade preparation work in accordance with Section 31 23 10 Excavating, Trenching and Backfilling. - .2 Construct embankments using excavated material free from organic matter or other objectionable materials.
+3.1 GRADE PREPARATION

+- .1 Do grade preparation work in accordance with Section 31 23 10 Excavating, Trenching and Backfilling. - .2 Construct embankments using excavated material free from organic matter or other objectionable materials.
 Dispose of surplus and unsuitable excavated material off site. - .3 Place fill in maximum 150 mm layers and compact to at least 95% of maximum density to ASTM D698. - .4 Ensure that Sub Grade, Granular Sub Base and Granular Base preparation has been inspected and approved by Engineer/Architect before commencing work.